Bessas (magister militum): Actions in Italy

 Following the departure of Belisarius in mid-540, Bessas remained in Italy.
 Justinian did not appoint an overall commander to replace Belisarius, and as a result the various Byzantine generals left in Italy failed to co-ordinate their actions.
 Instead of subduing the last remnants of the Ostrogoths in northern Italy, they retreated to the safety of various fortified cities, allowing the Goths to gather around a new leader, Ildibad.
 Ildibad marched on Treviso and routed a Byzantine force under Vitalius, whereupon Bessas advanced with his troops to Piacenza.
 In late 541, after Totila had become king of the Goths, Bessas and the other Byzantine commanders assembled in Ravenna to co-ordinate their efforts, but the imperial troops were repulsed from Verona and defeated at Faventia by Totila's Goths.
 The Goths then invaded Tuscany and threatened Florence, held by the general Justin.
 Bessas, along with John and Cyprian, marched to Justin's aid.
 The Goths retreated before the Byzantine reinforcements, but as the latter pursued, the Goths fell upon them and drove them to flight.
 After this new defeat the Byzantine commanders dispersed again to various cities and abandoned each other to his fate.
 Bessas withdrew with his forces to Spoleto.

 Nothing is known of his activities from then until early 545, by which time he was the garrison commander of Rome.
 Along with the general Conon he was responsible for the city's defence during the siege by Totila in 546.
 During the siege he restricted himself to passive defence, refusing to sally forth from the walls even when Belisarius, who had returned from the east and landed with reinforcements at the nearby Portus Romanus, ordered him to do so.
-As a result, Belisarius' attempts to succour the beleaguered city failed.
+As a result, Belisarius's attempts to succour the beleaguered city failed.
 Procopius heavily criticizes Bessas for his conduct during the siege.
 He neglected of the civilian population of the city and enriched himself by selling the starving populace the grain he had hoarded at exorbitant prices.
 The civilians were so exhausted by famine that when he finally allowed those who wanted to leave the city to do so, many simply died on the wayside, while others were killed by the Goths.
 Finally, he proved negligent in the conduct of the defence, and allowed security measures to grow lax: guards slept at their posts, and patrols were discontinued.
 This allowed four Isaurian soldiers to contact Totila, and on 17 December 546, the city was betrayed to the Goths.
 Bessas managed to escape with the greater part of the garrison, but the treasure that he had amassed was left behind for the Goths to enjoy.
 Following his dismal performance in Italy, Bessas was apparently recalled to Constantinople.